OpenEvalProject/evals/manuscripts/elife-61082/v2/manuscript.md

 In this partially supervised extension, we have used NMF to easily compare with the unsupervised approach by Alexandrov et al. However, other methodologies (e.g. a classifier based on EM) may provide even better performance.

-## The effect of model misspecification on the unsupervised signatures
+### The effect of model misspecification on the unsupervised signatures

 Pretend we had no annotation for the presence of defects in the gene POL-ε among patients with endometrial cancer in the UCEC-TCGA dataset and that we did not know the POL-ε signature.
 The normalized results for an NMF decomposition are depicted in Figure 3—figure supplement 37a.
 This example illustrates a critical weakness of unsupervised approaches in general.
 The POL-ε signature in Figure 3—figure supplement 37a was obtained by ‘telling’ NMF to search for one (i.e. rank = 1) pattern.
 If instead we had asked for two, three, or four signatures, respectively, NMF would have returned the patterns depicted in Figure 3—figure supplement 37b–d.
 Figure 3—figure supplement 37b–d show that the POL-ε signature has been parsed into multiple patterns: the more patterns the more the optimum signature is spread across different claimed signatures.
 Therefore, the quality of the results of NMF strongly depend on the number of signatures NMF is required to extract.
 Unfortunately, there is no fully satisfactory rule to determine a priori how many patterns should be found by NMF.
 This is a problem that all unsupervised approaches have because the researcher is blind to the actual number of different exposures that are present among the patients in the dataset during the discovery phase.
 As Hastie et al. put it in their classic treatise: ‘it is difficult to ascertain the validity of inferences drawn from the output of most unsupervised learning algorithms’, and their ‘effectiveness is a matter of opinion and cannot be verified directly’ (p.
 487 of (21)).
 The problem may be so severe that at times it may be best to just consider the distribution of mutation types without using NMF at all.

-## Estimation of the proportion of mutations due to aging
+### Estimation of the proportion of mutations due to aging

 Each predictive feature of our SuperSigs can be represented by its rate.
-For age, the ‘rate’ of feature i, ria, is defined as the mean of the ratio:ria=mean(count of feature i) mean(age)in unexposed patients.
+For age, the ‘rate’ of feature i, ria, is defined as the mean of the ratio:

+$$
+r_{i}^{a}=\frac{mean(count of feature i) }{mean(age)}
+$$

+in unexposed patients.
 This rate estimates the number of mutations of that particular feature accumulating per year and attributable to age.
 To estimate the proportion of mutations due to aging in each specific sample, we multiplied ria of each feature i present in our SuperSig age signature by the patient’s age of that specific sample.
 The number obtained by summing the above counts for each feature in the age SuperSig is then divided by the total number of mutations observed in that sample.
 This resulting ratio, being forced to be not greater than 1, is our estimate for the proportion of somatic mutations attributable to age in that sample (see Supplementary file 3).

-## Distances among mutational landscapes of different exposures in tissues
+### Distances among mutational landscapes of different exposures in tissues

 We define the mutational landscape of an exposure in a tissue as the 96-long vector (96 trinucleotide mutations) where each entry is given by the average count of that mutation type in the cohort of the samples with that exposure divided by the average age in that cohort.
 The mutational landscape of aging is obtained in the same way using the cohort of samples without any known exposure (‘unexposed’).
 Then, the distance between any two mutational landscapes is given by the Pearson’s correlation between the two mutational landscapes (see Figure 5 in the main text and Figure 3—figure supplements 2–18).
 For the results in Figure 3—figure supplements 19–35 the effect of age has been removed from the mutational landscape of all exposures but age, by subtracting the mutational landscape of age from the relevant exposed tissue.
 Replacing the distance based on correlation with one based on cosine similarity yields equivalent results.

-## Robustness analysis with respect to mislabeling
+### Robustness analysis with respect to mislabeling

 To assess the robustness of the methodology with respect to the quality of the clinical annotation, we switch the labels from unexposed to exposed (or vice versa) for 5, 10, 20, and 25% of the samples in the training set.
 For example, non-smokers would be mislabeled as smokers and vice versa.
 Then we rerun our supervised method, including feature engineering and selection, on the training set to obtain new signatures.
 These new signatures are then used for prediction in the test set, where we used the original labels as the ground truth.
 The performance is reported in Supplementary file 5.
 We compare AUCs at the different mislabeling percentages and found that our method still outperforms the unsupervised method all the way up to a mislabeling proportion of 25%.